EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism

 where $[N] = \{1, 2, \dots, N\}$, and each $\loss_i^{\mathsf{exit}}$ is a standard loss function for LLM pre-training (e.g.~negative log-likelihood of next-token prediction), calculated with outputs from the $i$-th exit.
 The loss weights $\{w_i\}$ are hyperparameters specified by the user.

-Our implementation of training, i.e.~optimizing the loss function in Eq.~\eqref{eq:multi_exit_training_loss}, is compatible with all types of parallelism in Megatron-LM.
+Our implementation for optimizing the loss function in Eq.~\eqref{eq:multi_exit_training_loss} is compatible with all types of parallelism in Megatron-LM.
 Indeed, with some engineering efforts, existing functionalities in Megatron-LM for data and tensor/sequence parallelism are directly applicable.
-The major challenge lies in \emph{pipeline parallelism}, since it is not immediately clear how to calculate gradients for Eq.~\eqref{eq:multi_exit_training_loss} via backpropagation through pipeline stages.
-In a single-GPU scenario with vanilla PyTorch, one simply needs to define \verb|loss| as the weighted sum of all early-exit and final-exit losses, and then run \verb|loss.backward()| for gradient calculation.
-This is obviously not feasible with pipeline parallelism, since losses $\{\loss_i^{\mathsf{exit}}\}$ are located on different pipeline stages, and there is only limited point-to-point (P2P) communication between each pair of adjacent stages (as explained in Section~\ref{subsec:preliminaries_megatron_parallelism}).
-On the other hand, Megatron-LM only supports backpropagation for a single loss function defined in the last pipeline stage.
+The major challenge lies in {pipeline parallelism}, since it is not immediately clear how to calculate gradients for Eq.~\eqref{eq:multi_exit_training_loss} via backpropagation through pipeline stages.
+In a single-GPU scenario with vanilla PyTorch, one simply needs to define \verb|loss| as the weighted sum of losses at all exits, and then run \verb|loss.backward()| for gradient calculation.
+This is not feasible with pipeline parallelism, since losses $\{\loss_i^{\mathsf{exit}}\}$ are now located on different GPUs, and there is only limited P2P communication between each pair of adjacent stages.
+On the other hand, Megatron-LM only supports backpropagation for a single loss function defined in the last stage.